iGardening Logo Large Transparent Background

 • Sunlight: Abelia x grandiflora thrives in full sun to partial shade.
 While more sun encourages better flowering, the plant can tolerate some shade.
 In hotter climates, providing afternoon shade can help prevent leaf scorching.

-• Soil: This shrub prefers well-drained soil but is adaptable to a variety of soil types, including sandy, loamy, and clay soils.
+• Soil: This shrub prefers well-drained soil but is adaptable to various soil types, including sandy, loamy, and clay.
 It performs best in moderately fertile soil enriched with organic matter.

 Planting Abelia x grandiflora